Plan Your Visit: The Best Christmas Markets In Canada (2025 Update)

 Ottawa Christmas Market

 While Ottawa didn’t have as much to do as other places in Canada, it did have one of our favourite markets.
-The German themed Ottawa Christmas Market runs for around seven weeks from late November to early January.
-It’s completely free but the opening times change every week so check out their website if you’re visiting.
+The German themed Ottawa Christmas Market runs for around a month from late November until late December.
+In 2025, the market is open Thursdays to Sundays from November 21st until December 21st.
+It is also open on December 31st.
 The market has over 50 vendors in cute wooden cabins where you can find arts, crafts, food and delicious warm drinks.
 There’s also workshops, live entertainment, a visit from Santa and so many great decorations.

 Even better is that the Christmas Market is right next to the Ottawa Farmers’ Market.
 This market runs every Sunday from 9am to 3pm all year round (although when we visited in December, it was definitely on more frequently).
 It’s held outside from May to October but during the colder months is held in the Aberdeen Pavilion.
 The whole pavilion is full of fresh hot and cold food, crafts and produce all from within 100km of Ottawa.
 There’s also live music and it’s definitely worth a visit after checking out the Christmas Market.

 In terms of other markets we didn’t visit in the city, there’s the Ho Ho Holiday Craft Market.
-This is held in the Glebe Community Center for one day only in December and has free entry.
+This is held in the Glebe Community Center for one day only on December 14th and has free entry.
 Slightly out of the city in the Ray Friel Recreation Complex you’ll find more markets.
 First is the free Local Delights Holiday Market for one day in November.
-And the Merry Mingle Christmas Market for one day in December that also has free entry.
+The Merry Mingle Christmas Market is on for one day in December and also has free entry.
+Neither of the dates for these has been announced yet for 2025.

 A big paved section at the Christmas Market in Ottawa, Canada.
 There are wooden huts around the edge of the paving with snow on top and on the right is a pole with many strings of lights coming off it above the huts.
 On the left is a little Christmas bauble style seating area and on the left is the Aberdeen Pavilion which is a big yellow building with a big grey roof "Plan Your Visit: The Best Christmas Markets In Canada"